gabrieledamone/DE4-OPT/README.md

 ## Performance

-This subsystems code was developed up to Friday, December 15th, on a HP running Windows 10 with the following specifications:
+This subsystems code was developed **up to Friday, December 15th**, on a HP running Windows 10 with the following specifications:

 | Processor Name: Intel Core i7 | Processor Speed: 2.6 GHz | Number of Processors: 1 | Total Number of Cores: 8

 Execution time is noted at the end of the Matlab output.
 Last run time was approximately 3 seconds.

-The code was developed from Monday, December 19th, on an MSI Laptop running Windows 10.0.1 with the following specifications:
+The code was developed **from Monday, December 19th**, on an MSI Laptop running Windows 10.0.1 with the following specifications:

 | Processor Name: Intel Core i7 | Processor Speed: 2.6 GHz | Number of Processors: 1 | Total Number of Cores: 4